 The Child and Adolescent Psychiatry Residency Program at the University of Washington is an ACGME-accredited, two-year program based at Seattle Children’s Hospital, one of the top-ranked pediatric hospitals in the country.
-The Fellowship is the only child and adolescent psychiatry training program in the entire WWAMI (Washington, Wyoming, Alaska, Montana, Idaho) region.
+The Fellowship serves the entire WWAMI (Washington, Wyoming, Alaska, Montana, Idaho) region.

 The University of Washington Department of Psychiatry and Child Study & Treatment Center (CSTC) sponsor a year-long postdoctoral fellowship in child and family clinical psychology.
 The goal of the fellowship is to hone clinical expertise in the practice of child and family psychology in an inpatient setting (group, individual and family therapy).
 Child Study and […]

 In this two-year, postdoctoral fellowship in clinical psychology hosted by the RABLab, fellows spend 100% time working on research projects related to Autism Spectrum Disorder.

 This year-long, employment-friendly program is for community psychiatric providers seeking additional training to deliver integrated care in community-based settings.

 The Consultation-Liaison Psychiatry Fellowship provides excellent, multidisciplinary training in Consultation-Liaison Psychiatry by integrating broad clinical experiences with comprehensive didactic training, close clinical supervision, and weekly protected scholarly time.